-Elective courses are available each semester at the associate (Northeast campus) and graduate program levels.
+Elective courses are available each semester.
 Students are encouraged to take required courses first, and then to utilize their free elective hours to select elective courses which are meaningful to their individual educational goals.

 Changes in Course Offerings

 It is the goal of the Seminary to provide a clear path for students who register for five courses per semester to graduate in the allotted time-frame for their degree program.
 The Seminary, however, reserves the right to change the times when courses may be offered, offer courses more than once a year, change or drop courses, and add new courses to the schedule during the school year.